-- 642.420. (a) The presiding officer may grant a continuance for good cause. - (b) A party shall apply for a continuance within 15 days after the party discovered or reasonably should have discovered the event or occurrence that establishes good cause for the continuance.
-A continuance may be granted for good cause after the 15 days have elapsed if the party seeking the continuance is not responsible for and has made a good faith effort to prevent the condition or event establishing the good cause. - Comment.
+- 642.420.
+The presiding officer may grant a continuance for good cause if any of the following conditions are satisfied: - 9 (1) The party seeking the continuance applied for it within 15 days after the party discovered or reasonably should have discovered the event or occurrence that establishes good cause for the continuance. - (2) The party seeking the continuance is not responsible for and has made a good faith effort to prevent the condition or event that establishes good cause for the continuance. - Comment.
 Section 642.420 supersedes former Section 11524.
 The section vests continuance decisions in the presiding officer, whether or not employed by the Office of Administrative Hearings, and revises the times from 10 working days to 15 calendar days.
-The section eliminates the provision for special judicial review of denial of a continuance request; this matter is subject to judicial review at the same time and in the same manner as 38 other disputed matters.
+The section eliminates the provision for special judicial review of denial of a continuance request; this matter is subject to judicial review at the same time and in the same manner as other disputed matters.

-39 § 642.430.
+§ 642.430.
 Venue and change of venue

-642.430. (a) The hearing shall be held in the following location:

-- (1) City and County of San Francisco, if the transaction occurred or the person to which the agency action is directed resides or is located within the First or Sixth Appellate District. - (2) County of Los Angeles, if the transaction occurred or the person to which the agency action is directed resides or is located within the Second Appellate District or within the Fourth Appellate District other than the County of Imperial or San Diego. - (3) County of Sacramento, if the transaction occurred or the person to which the agency action is directed resides or is located within the Third or Fifth Appellate District. - (4) County of San Diego, if the transaction occurred or the person to which the agency action is directed resides or is located within the Fourth Appellate District in the County of Imperial or San Diego. - (b) Notwithstanding subdivision (a):
+- 642.430. (a) The hearing shall be held in the following location: - (1) City and County of San Francisco, if the transaction occurred or the person to which the agency action is directed resides or is located within the First or Sixth Appellate District. - (2) County of Los Angeles, if the transaction occurred or the person to which the agency action is directed resides or is located within the Second Appellate District or within the Fourth Appellate District other than the County of Imperial or San Diego. - 30 (3) County of Sacramento, if the transaction occurred or the person to which 31 the agency action is directed resides or is located within the Third or Fifth 32 Appellate District. - (4) County of San Diego, if the transaction occurred or the person to which the agency action is directed resides or is located within the Fourth Appellate District in the County of Imperial or San Diego. - (b) Notwithstanding subdivision (a): - (1) If the transaction occurred in a district other than that of residence or location of the person to which the agency action is directed, the agency may select the county appropriate for either district. - 40 (2) The agency may select a different place nearer the place where the 41 transaction occurred or the person to which the agency action is directed resides 42 or is located.

-$\bar{28}$

-- (1) If the transaction occurred in a district other than that of residence or location of the person to which the agency action is directed, the agency may select the county appropriate for either district. - (2) The agency may select a different place nearer the place where the transaction occurred or the person to which the agency action is directed resides or is located. - (3) The parties may select any place within the state by agreement. - (c) The person to which the agency action is directed may move for, and the presiding officer in its discretion may grant or deny, a change in the place of the hearing. - Comment.
-Section 642.330 is drawn from former Section 11508. - Subdivision (a)(4) recognizes creation of a branch of the Office of Administrative Hearings in San Diego. - Subdivision (c) is new.
+- (3) The parties may select any place within the state by agreement. - (c) The person to which the agency action is directed may move for, and the presiding officer in its discretion may grant or deny, a change in the place of the hearing.
+A motion for a change in the place of the hearing shall be made with 10 days after service of the notice of hearing on the person.

+Comment.
+Section 642.330 is drawn from former Section 11508.
+For the notice of hearing, see Section 642.430.

+Subdivision (a)(4) recognizes creation of a branch of the Office of Administrative Hearings in San Diego.

+Subdivision (c) is new.
 It codifies practice authorizing a motion for change of venue.
-See 1 Ogden, Cal.
-Public Agency Prac. § 33.02[4][d] (1991).
+See 1 Ogden, California Public Agency Practice § 33.02[4][d] (1991).
 Grounds for change of venue include selection of an improper county and promotion of convenience of witness and ends of justice.
 Cf. Code Civ.
 Proc. § 397.
+Failure to move for a change in the place of the hearing within the 10 day period waives the right to object to the place of the hearing.